apache/datafusion-benchmarks/README.md

 ## Data Generation

-See the benchmark-specific instructions for generating the CSV data for [TPC-H](tpch) and [TPC-DS](tpcds).

-## Converting CSV data to Parquet
+See the benchmark-specific instructions for generating the CSV data for [TPC-H](tpch) and [TPC-DS](tpcds) and for converting that data to Parquet format.
 Although it is valid to run benchmarks against CSV data, this does not really represent how most of the world is running OLAP queries, especially when dealing with large datasets.
-When benchmarking DataFusion, we typically want to be querying Parquet data, so first we must convert the generated datasets to Parquet.
+When benchmarking DataFusion and its subprojects, we typically want to be querying Parquet data.
 Also, we typically do not want a single file per table, so we also need to repartition the data.

-We plan on adding Python scripts in this repository to perform this conversion and repartitioning.
-Until then you may want to write your own scripts using DataFusion or Spark.
-Another option is to use [tpc-tools](https://crates.io/crates/tpctools).
+The provided scripts take care of this conversion and repartitioning.

 ## Running the Benchmarks with DataFusion